leonjessen/keras_tensorflow_on_iris/README.md

     ## Non-trainable params: 0
     ## ___________________________________________________________________________

+As expected we see 35 trainable parameters.
 Next, the architecture set in the model needs to be compiled:

 ``` r
 model %>% compile(